D-z-V/IRCTC-nlpCaptcha-Solver/README.md

 # IRCTC-nlpCaptcha-Solver

 ## Problem Statement
-Make a Chrome extention that autofills the Captchas found on the IRCTC website
+Make a Chrome extention that autofills the Captchas found on the IRCTC website.

 ## Method
 Using CV and tensorflow to create an algorithm that can recognise the nlpCaptcha image and output the text,